nihilok/assistants/README.md

-# AI Assistant Project
+# Assistants Framework

-Welcome to the AI Assistant Project!
+Welcome to the AI Assistants Framework!
 This repository contains the foundational code for a versatile AI assistant capable of interacting through various front-end interfaces and utilizing interchangeable data layers.
-The goal is to create a powerful yet flexible assistant that can adapt to different user needs and environments.
+The goal is to create a powerful yet flexible assistants framework that can adapt to different user needs and environments.

 ## Table of Contents